Jefferson49/ExtendedImportExport/README.md

 ## Installation
 + Download the [latest release](https://github.com/Jefferson49/ExtendedImportExport/releases/latest) of the module
-+ Copy the folder "download_gedcom_with_url" into the "module_v4" folder of your webtrees installation
++ Copy the folder "extended_import_export" into the "module_v4" folder of your webtrees installation
 + Check if the module is activated in the control panel:
   + Login to webtrees as an administrator
 	+ Go to "Control Panel/All Modules", and find the module called "ExtendedImportExport"